-Deutsche Bank remains committed to its target of adjusted costs excluding transformation charges and costs associated with the transfer of the Prime Finance platform being transferred to BNP Paribas of € 19.5 billion in 2020.
-The decline should result from cost reductions already achieved in the first quarter of 2020, the run-rate impact of measures executed in 2019 as well as from the incremental impact from the German retail integration, business exits as highlighted in its strategic announcement and further optimization of its workforce.
+Adjusted costs excluding transformation charges and expenses associated with Deutsche Bank's Prime Finance platform being transferred to BNP Paribas are expected to decline by € 2 billion in 2020 to € 19.5 billion.
+The decline should result from the run-rate impact of measures executed in 2019 as well as from the incremental impact from the German retail integration, business exits as highlighted in Deutsche Bank's strategic announcement and further optimization of its workforce.
 Deutsche Bank expects transformation-related effects of approximately € 1.4 billion for the full year 2020.